thepycoder/kubespray/docs/setting-up-your-first-cluster.md

-> In this simplified set-up, we did not include a load balancer that usually sits on top of the three controller nodes for a high available API server endpoint.
+> In this simplified set-up, we did not include a load balancer that usually sits on top of the three controller nodes for a highly available API server endpoint.
 In this simplified tutorial we connect directly to one of the three controllers.